Science in Biological Research and Investigation

 Course structure

 The first part of course will to a large extent be based on discussions around the course book.
 To make the discussions as rewarding as possible, we will expect that you have read the relevant chapters in advance.
-Students are expected to complete three shorter assignments, which should be presented orally and in writing.
+Students are also expected to complete two shorter assignments.

 1. Theory and Philosophy of Science, 4 hp